-One moment, you’re driving home and the next, you’re handcuffed and under arrest for DUI and facing some serious penalties.
-A driving under the influence arrest often represents an individual’s first involvement with the criminal justice system and experience with a DUI lawyer.
+One minute, you’re driving home, butthe next, you’re handcuffed and under arrest for DUI and facing some serious penalties.
+A driving while under the influence arrest often represents an individual’s first involvement with the criminal justice system and experience with a DUI lawyer.
 Many of these individuals are good law-abiding citizens.
-Some didn’t realize that their blood alcohol concentration was too high, while others weren’t drinking at all.
+Several didn’t realize that their blood alcohol concentration was too high, while others weren’t drinking at all.
 That’s right!
-While some cases involve illicit drugs, many more drivers are arrested for DUI after taking other their prescription medications exactly as prescribed.
+While some cases involve illicit drugs, many more drivers are being arrested for a DUI after taking other their prescription medications like their doctor prescribed.

 A Pierce County DUI arrest can be a very embarrassing, scary and stressful experience.
-You may be facing the loss of your license, which could in turn, result in the loss of your job and the inability to care for yourself and your family.
+You may be facing the loss of your license, which could, in turn, result in the loss of your job and the inability to care for yourself, along with your family.
 And there’s also the sky-high insurance rates, the fees, and fines and there’s even the potential for jail time.

 The Law Offices of Kevin Trombold, LLC is committed to you, our client.
 Our goal is to minimize any adverse impact on your life, including fines, penalties, loss of license and jail time.

-If you or a loved one have been arrested for DUI in Pierce County, please contact The Law Offices of Kevin Trombold, LLC to arrange a fully confidential case consultation.
-Call 206-382-9200.
+If you or a family member or friend has been arrested for DUI in Pierce County, please call The Law Offices of Kevin Trombold, LLC if you would like to arrange a confidential consultation at 206-382-9200.

-Answers to Common Questions and Concerns Following a Pierce County DUI Arrest
+Answers to Common Concerns and Questions After a Pierce County DUI Arrest

 If you’ve been arrested for driving under the influence, you may have lots of questions and concerns.
 In fact, we’ve found that the lack of knowledge and uncertainty that many clients experience only adds to the distress that they experience.
 Therefore, our goal at The Law Offices of Kevin Trombold, LLC is to help alleviate some of your concerns, so our legal team has addressed some of the most commonly-asked questions surrounding this type of case.